-0 Stop Clock B
+- 0 Stop Clock B

-1 1MHz
+- l lMHz

-2 100 KHz
+- 2 100 KHz

-3 10 KHz
+- 3 10 KHz

-4 1 KHz
+- 4 l KHz

-5 100 Hz
+- 5 100 Hz

-6 Schmitt Trigger 3
+- 6 Schmitt Trigger 3

-7 Line frequency
+- 7 Line frequency

-- iprset is the count by which to divide clock rate to yield overflow rate.
+The count by which to divide clock rate to yield overflow rate.
 Overflow events can be used to maintain the 16-bit software clock and/or drive clock A. The default value is 1.
 The maximum practical overflow rate in interrupt mode is 10 KHz.
 The range of iprset is 1-255.
-The value in iprset can be established by use of the XRATE routine. - mode specifies options.
-Either of the following can be specified: - 0 indicates normal operations.
+The value in iprset can be established by use of the XRATE routine.

+The options.
+Either of the following can be specified:

+- 0 indicates normal operations.
 This is the default.
 The 16-bit software clock is updated on Clock B overflow.
 The overflow rate should not exceed 10KHz.
-The software does not check the overflow rate. - 1 indicates Clock B operates in non-interrupt mode.
+The software does not check the overflow rate. - 1 indicates Clock B operates in noninterrupt mode.
 The 16-bit clock is not incremented or altered.
-This allows a greater than 10KHz pulse to be sent to clock A. - ind receives a success or failure code as follows: - 0 indicates a failure to start Clock B - 1 indicates Clock B started - lun is the logical unit number.
+This allows a greater than 10KHz pulse to be sent to clock A.

+- 0 indicates a failure to start Clock B. - indicates Clock B started.

+The logical unit number.
 This argument is ignored by the K-series routines.
-It is present for LPA-11 compatibility.
+It is present for LPA-ll compatibility.

-22.2.1.5 CVADF: Convert A/D Input to Floating Point - The CVADF routine converts an A/D input value to a floating point number.
+22.2.1.5 CVADF: Convert A/D Input to Floating Point - The CVADF routine converts an A/D input value to a floating-point number.
 The routine can be invoked as a subroutine or a function as follows:

+'''

-CALL CVADF (ival, val)
+CALL CVADF (ival,val)

+'''